zentrocdot/InofficialTurtleGraphicsDoc/README.md

 ## 🐢 Turtle Graphics

-This documentation is related to the Python standard turtle library.
+This documentation is related to the Python standard turtle library [1].

-## 🚀 Get Started
+## 🚀 Getting Started

 Import the standard Python module turtle to get started.